Enhancement Tools

 • Use Linear Interpolation: The gain in quality if you select this option is only marginal and you lose a factor of 2 in speed.
 Our recommendation is to leave it off.

 Save As and Load buttons are used to do just that.
-Any Photograph Restoration filter settings that you have set can be saved to the filesystem in a text file and loaded later.
+Any Photograph Restoration filter settings that you have set can be saved to the files in a text file and reloaded later.

 警告

-Photograph restoration is (comparatively) very fast in what it is doing, but it can take a long time to run and cause high CPU load.
-You may always abort computation by pressing Abort button during preview rendering.
+Photograph restoration is comparatively fast given what it is doing, but it can take a long time to run and cause high CPU load.
+You may always abort computation by pressing the Abort button during preview rendering.

-Red eyes are caused when the camera flashlight is used to take photographs of people.
+The digiKam Red Eye tool is a red eye removal tool.
+Red eyes are caused when a camera flash is used to take photographs of people.
 The red is the reflection from the back of the eye which can be seen because the pupil cannot react quickly enough to the flash.
-By the way, with a separate flash light the red eye effect is less likely because of the different viewing angle of flash and lens.
-You can correct some of the worst effect of Red Eye by selecting the area of the eye on the photograph, in the same way as described for cropping above.
-Then select Enhance ‣ Red Eye Reduction.
+By the way, the red eye effect is less likely with a separate flash because of the different viewing angles of the flash and the lens.
+You can correct some of the worst effects of Red Eye by:

-• Set the preview mode to your liking.
-Adjust region of image to the eyes of face to fix.
+• Set the preview mode to display the portion of the image with the eyes that need to be fixed.

-• A neural network engine parse the image contents to localize automatically eyes and the red pupils.
+• A neural network engine parses the image contents to automatically localize eyes and the red pupils.

-• The Red Level setting adjusts the amount of red eyes removal, in aggressive mode or not.
+• The Red Level setting adjusts the amount of red eye removal.

 The Image Editor Red Eyes Removal

-digiKam provides three different tools for sharpening, with each having merits in a different area.
+The digiKam Sharpen tool provides three different tools for sharpening, each with unique advantages and disadvantages.

-• Simple Sharp is a traditional sharpening tool, which is very fast and easy, but may quickly produce grainy images, in particular in dark areas.
+• Simple Sharp is a traditional sharpening tool that is very fast and easy, but that may produce grainy images, particularly in dark areas.

-• Unsharp Mask works on the edge contrast to make an image appear sharper, but it actually does not sharpen at all, it works rather psychovisually.
-It can be used to remove atmospheric haze, and here it does a real good job.
+• Unsharp Mask works on the contrast of edges to make an image appear sharper, but it actually does not sharpen at all, but works by enhancing edges.
+It does a real good job at removing atmospheric haze.
 The algorithm was taken from the Gimp, and it is copyrighted by Winston Chang.

-• Refocus is probably the best of the three because it actually improves sharpness.
-It is a bit more involved in its application as is has several parameters to play with.
+• Refocus is probably the best of the three algorithms because it actually improves sharpness.
+It is a bit more involved in its application as it uses several adjustable parameters.

-Out-of-focus photographs, as well as most digitized images, need correction of sharpness.
-This is due to the digitizing process that must chop up a color continuum in points with slightly different colors: elements thinner than sampling frequency will be averaged into an uniform color.
+Out-of-focus photographs, as well as most digitized images, benefit from some sharpness correction.
+This is partly due to the digitizing process that must chop up a continuous scene into pixels with finite size and spacing, so elements thinner than the sampling frequency will be averaged together.
 Thus, sharp borders are rendered a little blurred.
 The same phenomenon appears when printing color dots on paper.
-SLR cameras need even more sharpening on a regular basis than consumer cameras.
+High-resolution cameras need even more sharpening on a regular basis than consumer cameras.

 Whereas JPEG images have some camera-internal sharpening applied, RAW format images always need sharpening in their workflow.

 Some scanners apply a sharpen filter while scanning.
-It’s worth to disable it so that you keep control over your image.
+It’s usually worthwhile to disable automatic sharpening so that you keep control over your image.

 Adjusting Sharpness

 If the camera focus is not set perfectly or if the camera is moving when the image is taken the result is a blurred photograph.
 If there is a lot of blurring, you probably will not be able to do much about it with any technique.
-If there is only a moderate amount, you should be able to improve the image.
+But you can often improve the image, if there is only a moderate amount of blurring.
 Many good SLR cameras apply less image processing to the images than simpler cameras (which tend to artificially increase the contrast to make the images look crisp).
 This kind of slight blur can be easily improved with tools.

 In some situations, you may be able to get useful results by sharpening an photograph using the Sharpen tool by the Enhance ‣ Sharpen menu entry and the Sharpen option from Method setting.